 *To administer general anesthesia in the office, an oral surgeon must have completed at least three months of hospital based anesthesia training.
 Qualified applicants will then undergo an in office evaluation by a state dental board appointed examiner.
 The examiner observes an actual surgical procedure during which general anesthesia is administered to the patient.
 The examiner also inspects all monitoring devices and emergency equipment and tests the doctor and the surgical staff on anesthesia related emergencies.
 If the examiner reports successful completion of the evaluation process, the state dental board will issue the doctor a license to perform general anesthesia.
 The license is renewable every two years if the doctor maintains the required amount of continuing education units related to anesthesia.

 Again, when it comes to anesthesia, our first priority is the patient’s comfort and safety.
-If you have any concerns regarding the type of anesthesia that will be administered during your oral surgery procedure, please do not hesitate to discuss your concerns with Dr. Richman, Dr. Mohan or Dr. Barunas at the time of your consultation.
+If you have any concerns regarding the type of anesthesia that will be administered during your oral surgery procedure, please do not hesitate to discuss your concerns with Dr. Richman, Dr. Mohan, Dr. Barunas or Dr. Hoang at the time of your consultation.

 Intravenous Sedation (“Twilight Sedation”)